AlviRownok/Chess_Knight_Paths/README.md

 **Access the App**

 After running the Docker container, you can access the Streamlit app in your browser at [http://localhost:8501](http://localhost:8501).

-**Note**: On Windows, you may need to adjust the volume mount path.

 ---